 The judges of the Ventura Superior Court are pleased to announce the establishment of a Veterans Court.
-It began hearing cases involving veterans of the United States Military as a pilot project in November 2010.
+It began hearing cases involving veterans of the United States Military in November 2010.

 The Veterans Court is a coordinated effort of the Ventura Superior Court, the Department of Veterans Affairs (VA), and the County of Ventura Offices of the District Attorney, Public Defender, and Probation Agency.
 Under California Penal Code section 1170.9, defendants eligible for this court are United States military veterans who would otherwise be sentenced to county jail or state prison and who committed a criminal offense as a result of post-traumatic stress disorder, traumatic brain injury, substance abuse, or psychological problem stemming from U.S. military service.
 Eligibility is determined by a careful screening process designed to protect the community, verify veteran status and determine amenability to treatment.
 Admission to the program requires the unanimous approval of the judge, District Attorney and VA representative.
 Less than half of those screened since the program began last November have been admitted.